bouwe77/bouwe77.github.io/content/blog/what-is-a-finite-state-machine/what-is-a-finite-state-machine.md

 ---
 date: "2023-01-11"
-title: "What is a state machine?"
+title: "What is a finite state machine?"
 summary: ""
 categories:
   - "State machines"